raduschirliu/websocket-calculator/backend/README.md

 # Max length of an expression string to evaluate - defaults to 50 characters
 MAX_LENGTH=50
 ```
-These can also be loaded from a `.env` file placed in the root directory.
+These can also be loaded from a `.env` file placed in the this directory.

 The frontend can then be started in development mode by running:
 ```bash